sundeshchawla/zomato/README.md

 # zomato
-Angular and ,NET Core used for Full Stack Application
+Angular and .NET Core used for Full Stack Application